joinmarket-webui/jam/CONTRIBUTING.md

 ## Understanding the Components Involved

 This project is a web UI for JoinMarket.
-The web UI's purpose is to be a rather lightweight front end for JoinMarket's HTTP API.
+The web UI's purpose is to be a rather lightweight front end for JoinMarket's API.
-To function, the web UI needs to connect to an instance of JoinMarket with the HTTP API service running.
+To function, the web UI needs to connect to an instance of JoinMarket with [the API service](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/JSON-RPC-API-using-jmwalletd.md) running.

+You don't need to worry about that, though.
-To ease development and testing, we provide a Docker setup that runs JoinMarket and its HTTP API service in a regtest setup.
+To ease development and testing, we provide a Docker setup that runs JoinMarket and its API service in a regtest setup.
 It isn't needed to dig deeper into how it works to use it.
 However, if you want to find out more about it, see [docker/regtest/readme.md](docker/regtest/readme.md).